FatherNelson/clearblade-insecure/README.md

 2. [Add service accounts to a project](https://clearblade.atlassian.net/wiki/spaces/IC/pages/2240675843/Add+service+accounts+to+a+project) and download the json file with your service account’s credentials.

-3. Use the following to set your environment variables keys:
+3. Use the following to set your environment variables keys in your terminal or IDE environment configurations:

    ```
     export CLEARBLADE_CONFIGURATION=/path/to/file.json